TL;DR

 - Letting marketing own positioning alone.
 Product, sales, and CS each see a different distortion; align them or your positioning fragments again in 6 weeks

-- Writing positioning as a paragraph but then never testing the one-sentence website hero version derived from it
+- Writing positioning as a paragraph but never testing the one-sentence website hero version derived from it

 FAQ

-- How long should the positioning statement be?: One paragraph internally (4 sentences max).
+- How long should the statement be?: One paragraph internally (4 sentences max).
 One sentence on the website hero.
 They share the same anchor; the hero is the 7-word reduction of the paragraph.

 - Should I A/B test positioning copy?: Test the headlines derived from positioning, not the positioning itself.
 The positioning is the strategic anchor; headlines are the executions.

-- How do I know it’s working?: Sales discovery calls open with “yeah, we were looking for an X that does Y”.
-Those are your category and buyer words coming back.
+- How do I know it’s working?: Sales discovery calls open with “yeah, we were looking for an X that does Y.” Those are your category and buyer words coming back.
 Inbound demo requests start naming the alternative explicitly.